LukasSkywalker/knife-scaleway/README.md

 <a href="https://codeclimate.com/github/rmoriz/knife-digital_ocean"><img src="https://codeclimate.com/github/rmoriz/knife-digital_ocean.png"/></a>

 This is a plugin for [Chef's](http://www.opscode.com/chef/) [knife](http://wiki.opscode.com/display/chef/Knife) tool.
 It allows you to bootstrap virtual machines with [DigitalOcean.com](https://www.digitalocean.com/) including the initial bootstrapping of chef on that system.
-You can also skip the chef bootstrapping if you prefer using [knife-solo](http://matschaffer.github.com/knife-solo/) or another solution.
+You can also use [knife-solo](http://matschaffer.github.com/knife-solo/) for chef bootstrapping or skip it altogether for another solution.

 This knife plugin uses the [digital_ocean](https://github.com/rmoriz/digital_ocean) rubygem.